CreativeEndlessGrowing/AllergyCheckerPrivacyPolicy/PrivacyPolicy.md

     commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.</p>
+<p>Allergy Checker should never be used to check if you can eat a product.
+Allergy Checker is meant to be a complement to
+    check your allergies and food preferences.
+To ensure your safety to 100% read the descriptions by yourself on the product you want to scan</p>

 <p><strong>Links to Other Sites</strong></p>
 <p>This Service may contain links to other sites.
 If you click on a third-party link, you will be